Antenna types: Dipoles

 A typical folded dipole is two half-wave dipoles mounted parallel to each other, a few inches apart, with the far ends connected.
 Only one of the dipoles is fed, and the second dipole connects straight through the center where the first has the usual feedpoint.
-The two-wire version is often described as a "squashed loop antenna", since the total length of wire is one wavelength, and efficiency / radiation resistance of the folded dipole is very high: 4× that of a single dipole, analogous to the high efficiency of large loops.
-Any number of similar parallel wires may be added, with the efficiency rising as the square of the number of parallel wires; hence a three-wire folded dipole would be 9× more efficient.
+The two-wire version is often described as a "squashed loop antenna", since the total length of wire is one wavelength, and efficiency / feedpoint impedance of the folded dipole is very high: 4× that of a single dipole, analogous to the high efficiency of large loops.
+Any number of similar parallel wires may be added, with the efficiency rising as the square of the number of parallel wires; hence a three-wire folded dipole would a 9× greater impedance.